Instantly Check Your CIBIL Score and Receive a Free Credit Report Online Check CIBIL Score

 FAQs on CIBIL Score Calculation

-How are CIBIL scores calculated?
+How is CIBIL score calculated?

 A credit bureau calculates an individual’s CIBIL score after taking several factors into account.
 These factors are the likes of an individual’s loan repayment behaviour, credit card management and credit utilisation ratio, among others.
 After the relevant agencies have done their due diligence, they assign a three-digit numerical figure to the borrower.
 This figure is a part of the borrowers’ credit information report (CIR) that bureaus make after collating all of the borrower’s credit behaviour-related data and adding it to a single report.